 Don’t add Too Much of Specialty Malts or Caramel Malts

 The general rule of thumb is that a typical grain bill should be around 85 to 100% of the base extract of base malt.
-When you add too much specialty malts, it can easily overwhelm the flavour, thereby reducing fermentability.
-Also when you add too much caramel malts, it can add harsh, astringent flavours to your beer.
+When you add too many specialty malts, it can easily overwhelm the flavor, thereby reducing fermentability.
+Also when you add too much caramel malts, it can add harsh, astringent flavors to your beer.